 Summary

-After more than two years into the global COVID-19 pandemic, we have reached a critical moment where several vaccines have been approved for use, and the possibility of curbing the spread of the virus is within reach if enough individuals are vaccinated.
 Over the past two decades, an increasing proportion of the population has come to view vaccines with skepticism, and in many cases, refrained from getting vaccinated altogether.
+The COVID-19 pandemic and vaccine rollout exacerbated this trend and heightened debates about the benefits of vaccines.
 While the procedural, behavioral and access barriers to vaccine uptake have been studied extensively, the emotional, ideological and rhetorical bases for vaccine hesitancy are poorly understood.
-This limited understanding, combined with public distrust in science and government, is likely to undermine efforts to robustly and quickly vaccinate against COVID-19.
+This limited understanding, combined with public distrust in science and government, undermined efforts to robustly vaccinate against COVID-19 and other diseases.

 Team